Al3xG23/Mariel-s-Awesome-ReadMe-Generator/README.md

-# Logo Generator
+# ahh

+## Table of Contents

+undefined

 ## Description

-AS A USER: I need help making logos
+AS A USER: ahh

-I WANT TO: Generate Logo from user input
+I WANT TO: ahhh

-SO THAT: There are no more bad LOGOS
+SO THAT: ajjj

 ## Installation

-Use
+sdfs

 ## Usage

-Follow prompts
+sjdgsd

 ## License

-BSD 2-Clause "Simplified" License
+Apache License 2.0

 ## Contributing

-Mariel
+sdjgns

 ## Tests

-None
+sngk

 ## Questions

-GITHUB: mabs
+GITHUB: sgdsdgsd

-If you have more questions you can reach me at: mabs@mabs.com
+If you have more questions you can reach me at: sgdsg